expersso/OECD/readme.md

     ## 5   5599      55+
     ## 6 900000    Total

-Let's say we're only interested in the duration of unemployment of men aged 20 to 24 in Germany and France.
+Let’s say we’re only interested in the duration of unemployment of men aged 20 to 24 in Germany and France.
 We provide these filters in the form of a list to the `filter` argument of the `get_dataset` function:

 ``` r
 filter_list <- list(c("DEU", "FRA"), "MW", "2024")